Five Critical Factors When Choosing A Solar Installer

 A well-installed solar power system can be a beautiful thing.

 What kind of mounting system does your contractor use, how does it look and does it allow air to flow under the panels?
-There should be at least a 100mm gap between the roof and the panel, and the panels should never overhang the edge of the roof.
+There should be a 100mm gap between the roof and the panels, and they should never overhang the edge of the roof.

-Your solar power system will be operating in one hell of a harsh environment – the Australian sun – and unprotected cables will not last more than a couple of years on your roof.
-Don’t accept an install that doesn’t have all external wires in conduit if you want the system to last 20+ years – and good quality UV protected conduit at that.
+Your solar power system will be operating in one hell of a harsh environment – under the Australian sun – and unprotected cables will not last more than a couple of years on your roof.
+Don’t accept an install that doesn’t have all external wires in conduit if you want the system to last 20+ years – and good quality UV-protected conduit at that.

-Ask for some referrals and go look at previous installations if at all possible.
-Inspect the solar installation company’s workmanship, and overall simplicity of the installation.
+Ask for some referrals and look at previous installations if possible.
+Inspect the solar installation company’s workmanship and overall simplicity of the installation.

 Ask the installer how many installs they do in a day.
-For 5kW+ installations, more than 1 and they will be too rushed – in my opinion.
+For 6kW+ installations, more than 1, and they will be too rushed – in my opinion.

 4. Compatibility